 In the framework of WHO-Europe network ELWGD (European Laboratory Working Group on Diphtheria) and DG-SANCO network DIPNET, a C. diphtheriae ribotype database was built after the study of 576 strains, isolated in various countries including the former USSR.
 These strains were distributed into 86 ribotypes.
 Software Taxotron was chosen for the automatic identification of ribotypes.
 An international nomenclature for C. diphtheriae ribotypes has been published.

 Center for Molecular Identification of Bacteria (Anne Le Flèche, Patrick Grimont)

 CMIB was created in 2000 to identify all kinds of bacteria by molecular methods (sequencing of rrs or rpoB genes, automated ribotyping, PCR).
 Strains are received from clinical, veterinary, environmental, or industrial sources.
-In 2004, among 832 strains identified by gene sequencing, 75% corresponded to 228 different named species, 10% were close to poorly delineated named species, 14% represented 85 new species, and 1% represented 6 new genera.
+In 2005, among 690 strains studied by sequencing, 83% were identified to 226 valid species, 8% were close to poorly delineated species, 8% represented 55 new species, and 1% represented 4 new genera.
 Strains (other than industrial strains) which do not fit any described species are included in our current taxonomic research.
-Some original clinical observations were published (joint publications with clinical microbiology colleagues)
+Some original clinical observations (infections associated with Flexispira rappini and new species of Janibacter and rod-shaped Neisseria) were published (joint publications with clinical microbiology colleagues)